virtual-labs/exp-metal-semiconductor-junctions-iiith/experiment/experiment-name.md

-## Theory of Metal-Semiconductor and Semiconductor Heterojunctions
+## Metal-Semiconductor and Semiconductor Heterojunctions